hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Using Cloud Code/Lua Cloud Code.md

 ```

 These are the basics for data exchange between backend(GameSparks) and frontend(Corona Game) using the GameSparks SDK.

-The next [tutorial](/Getting Started/Creating a Leaderboard/README.md) will demonstrate basic Leaderboard creation and use.
+The tutorials in the [next section](/Getting Started/Creating a Leaderboard/README.md) will demonstrate basic Leaderboard creation and use.